4 Years & 151 Flights Later: Meet An Instagram-Famous Couple That Travels For A Living

 We absolutely loved everything about Japan when we visited there during the cherry blossom season last year.
 The culture, the food, the nature...everything.
 We can’t wait to go back there.

 Jordan also blew us away with the scenery and hospitality.
-This has to be our favourite work gig.
+This has to be our favorite work gig.

 Special mention to Banff National Park in Canada, the Dolomite mountains in Italy (where we got engaged last year), and Rio de Janeiro in Brazil, as all three were some of the best memories.